untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 ---

+## Several splat entities in one scene

+Every frame the engine compacts the visible splats of all Gaussian entities into one shared working set, sorts it once by depth and draws it with one instanced draw.
+Two captures that overlap on screen — a chair partly in front of a table, a prop on a splat floor — therefore blend in true depth order; the order the entities were created in does not matter.
+The shared set is sized to the resident splat total, so every loaded splat fits; should the entities ever append more than it holds, the excess is dropped for that frame and reported through `handleError` and the Gaussian profile line as overflow.
+Up to 256 splat entities can be drawn in one frame.

 ## Per-entity splat limit

-Every loaded splat keeps about 270 bytes resident on the GPU (its encoded record, the per-frame precomputed data, sort keys and visible indices for each frame in flight, and its spherical harmonics), so the runtime caps one entity at `GaussianRuntimeLimits.maxSplatsPerEntity`: 5,242,880 splats on Apple Vision Pro, iPhone, iPad and Apple TV, 16,777,216 on the Mac.
+Every loaded splat keeps about 320 bytes resident on the GPU (its 48-byte encoded record, a visible index per frame in flight, its 72-byte share of the shared working set per frame in flight, and its spherical harmonics), so the runtime caps one entity at `GaussianRuntimeLimits.maxSplatsPerEntity`: 5,242,880 splats on Apple Vision Pro, iPhone, iPad and Apple TV, 16,777,216 on the Mac.
 A `.untoldgs` or `.ply` above the cap fails to load with an "exceeds maximum" error.
 Cook large captures with a splat budget